-Section 3 Installation
+Installation

 WARNING: Allow only qualified personnel to perform the following tasks.
-Follow the safety instructions in this document and all other related documentation
+Follow the safety instructions in this document and all other related documentation.

-This section contains information for installing the CoolWave 2 10-inch lamphead and system controller.
+This section contains information for installing the CW-2 10 in. lamphead and system controller.
 Mounting and shielding are explained in general terms due to differences for each independent installation.